yanqianyu/electron-memo/README.md

 # electron-memo
-A tiny memo based on Electron8 and Due
+A tiny memo based on Electron8 and Vue